derseitenschneider/eleno/auto-scheduling-brief.md

 - **Optimization:** The engine should be optimized to find the best possible schedule based on a set of criteria, such as:
   - Minimizing gaps between lessons for the teacher.
   - Maximizing the number of scheduled lessons.
-  - Prioritizing certain students or lessons.
 - **Conflict Resolution:** The system must intelligently handle scheduling conflicts.
 If a perfect schedule is not possible, it should provide alternative solutions or highlight the conflicts that need manual resolution.
-- **AI/Machine Learning (Optional but desired):** We are interested in exploring the use of AI or machine learning to improve schedule quality over time, by learning from past schedules and user feedback.
+- **AI/Machine Learning (Optional but desired):** We are interested in exploring the use of AI by leveraging any model via api with e meticulously crafted prompt and the availability data.

 ### 3.3.
 Outputs